 As all of us already know, the Arduino, especially the Uno and Nano, has very limited storage space.
 If we want to create a truly useful IoT Web server device, we need to do something to increase the available storage space on our Arduino Device.

 We can however not increase the program memory.
 What we can do is store our static HTML page, as well as any images and icons, on a SD-CARD.
-These come in many sizes,
+These come in many sizes, but for our example, I will use a 2gb card, not that we will use all of it anyway.

 The standard Arduino Ethernet Shield also comes standard with a SD-CARD reader slot already built in.